Windom Area Health Foundation

-The Windom Area Hospital Foundation has changed the Breast Health Fund to the Women’s Health Fund, broadening the community members that may benefit.
+The Windom Area Health Foundation has changed the Breast Health Fund to the Women’s Health Fund, broadening the community members that may benefit.

 Initially created to fund the purchase of digital mammography equipment, the fund now exists to support community education and financial support to patients undergoing women’s health treatments.
-Specifically, this includes treatment and procedures relating to breast cancer, cervical cancer, endometrial cancer, ovarian cancer and uterine cancer (others may be considered on a case-by-case basis).
+Specifically, this includes treatment and procedures relating to breast cancer, cervical cancer, endometrial cancer, ovarian cancer and uterine cancer, and preventative breast health treatments such as preventative mastectomies (others may be considered on a case-by-case basis).

-For more information, or to request an application packet for assistance, please contact Emily Masters, Human Resources and Marketing Director, at 831-0625.Download Women’s Health Fund Application (PDF) Read Women’s Health Fund Policy (PDF)
+For more information, or to request an application packet for assistance, please contact Emily Masters, Chief Human Relations Officer, at 507-831-0625.Download Women’s Health Fund Application (PDF) Read Women’s Health Fund Policy (PDF)